igorsegallafa/value-animation/README.md

 First of all, you will need to include this library into your project.
 For this, you just need to include "ValueAnimation.h" file.

 ### Updating Animation ###
 Call the function Update(float timeElapsed) specifying the time elapsed since last frame (in milliseconds).
+Update() function will return the current value of animation.

 ### Examples ###
 ```c++